Inlock launches blockchain-powered lending for cryptocurrency holders

 Importantly, Inlock’s lending model eliminates the need for additional credit assessment because the borrower provides the collateral in the form of crypto assets.
 The system uses smart contracts to ensure a level playing field between borrowers and lenders.

 “Blockchain technology ensures trust, which is integral to P2P lending,” Csabai said.
 “We are planning for a future where regulators enable us to provide our services via P2P.
-Ultimately, we envision a world where INLOCK will operate as a P2P platform, for which it is already designed.
+Ultimately, we envision a world where Inlock will operate as a P2P platform, for which it is already designed.
 True market competition can only be realized via P2P.
 As soon as regulation unlocks the possibility of using advanced blockchain technologies such as Inlock, lending platforms that can provide real market competition will be the most valued.”

 The ILK Token (an ERC20 token) governs the relationship between lenders and crypto holders.
 Inlock’s token sale goes live on September 15, with 4.4 billion tokens available for purchase at a rate of $1 for 100 ILK.

-Inlock isn’t just for individual lenders either.
-On the platform, banks and other licensed financial institutions can compete for customers, which creates market competition and ensures that interest rates remain as low as possible.
+Inlock isn’t just for individual lenders.
+On the platform, banks and other licensed financial institutions can compete for customers, which ensures that interest rates remain as low as possible.

 Of course, one of the complexities of any financial product is the regulatory process required to operate it.